-Not only it’s free, but it also comes included with all the tools like Fusion (visual effects, compositing), Fairlight (dedicated audio post-production), advanced color grading – all within the same application!
+Not only it’s free, but it also comes included with all the tools like Fusion (visual effects, compositing), Fairlight (dedicated audio post-production), and advanced color grading – all within the same application!

 It also has a one-time payment of $299 which further unlocks advanced features to finish a movie.

 But, it takes time and effort to learn DaVinci Resolve, which might frustrate a newbie.

 - Hitfilm Express – many beginner YouTubers prefer this tool

 - Filmora Wondershare

 - Avid Media Composer

 By now you should be clear that Premiere Pro is a beginner-friendly tool for those with a serious outlook on post-production activities, which comes with a monthly subscription fee model.